-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, click on the French flag below to access the original text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Wonder intact, sensations not dulled.
-Throughout the week, I chained the dives on the wreck, without getting tired.
+Wonder intact, sensations not blunted.
+Throughout the week, I do a series of dives on the wreck, without tiring.
 As in 2002, then in 2008 and again in 2011 and 2012...

-So here I am under water, again.
-After a few shots of palm, the shadow of the wreck is precise.
-Huge !
-I shrapnel the exuberant soft corals that color the scrap.
-I come face to face with the humpback parrots - they are always there, oh joy!
-I go down in the zone of 30 m, to inspect the gorgon which serves as home to shy pygmy seahorses.
-I play with a school of glass fish refugees behind a piece of metal.
-I transform my guide Wayan into Chinese shadow back in the frame of the huge rudder...
+I'm shooting the exuberant soft corals that color the scrap metal.
+I come face to face with the humpback parrots - they are still there, O joy!
+I go down into the 30-metre zone, inspecting the gorgonian gorgonian seahorse that serves as a home for timid pygmy seahorses.
+I play with a shoal of glass fish taking refuge behind a piece of sheet metal.
+I turn my guide Wayan into a Chinese shadow on the way back, in the frame of the huge rudder...
 This wreck is magical.

 The history of Liberty

 Vessel USAT Liberty, before becoming Bali's most famous dive site, has a long history.
-It is a cargo ship of the US Army, 125 meters long, taken out of the Kearny Shipyard, New Jersey, in 1918, at the end of the First World War, and assigned to transatlantic cargo missions.
+It is a 125-metre-long US Army cargo ship, which left the Kearny Shipyards in New Jersey in 1918, at the end of World War I, and was assigned to transatlantic cargo missions.

-Violent eruptions, accompanied by seismic shocks, explosions, lava flows and burning clouds, left some 2,000 dead and some one hundred thousand homeless.
-They also do sinking for good the Liberty, who lies down on the side and slips to the bottom of the bay.
+Violent eruptions, accompanied by seismic tremors, explosions, lava flows and fiery clouds, have left some 2,000 people dead and 100,000 homeless in Bali.
+They also sink the Liberty, which lies on its side and slides to the bottom of Tulamben Bay.

 See also my previous articles of 2008 on the Liberty :

 Special underwater photographers: every time I go back dive on the wreck of Liberty, I move to Liberty Dive Resort, close to the wreck.
 It allows to dive early in the morning, and, above all, they provide you with a private guide, for no more than elsewhere.
 We are not bothered by a palanquée, it's the luxury!
 This is not the small resort that it was, they developed a lot, but they remained oriented on the service to the photographers.
 On site, you can also take photo classes with excellent Jeff Mullins. → See all my articles on the wreck of Liberty